EvanHerman/timeline-express/readme.txt

 = 1.3.3 - November 4th, 2016 =
 - Removed `jquery-masonry` reference from the WordPress timeline plugin.
+- Images located at external URLs can now be used, so you can reference images from other sites.
+(However, the image will not crop to the appropriate dimensions, and will remain at it's original size).
 - Removed margin on WordPress Timeline containers.
 Under certain conditions this caused overlapping on the containers.
 (If you need to adjust the spacing, please see <a href="https://www.wp-timelineexpress.com/documentation/adjust-spacing-announcement-containers/">our help documentation</a>)
 - Refactored the `style.css` file, for readability & conciseness (removed excess declarations etc.).
-- Images located at external URLs can now be used, so you won't need to upload all of your announcement images.
-(However, the image will not crop to the appropriate dimensions, and will remain at it's original size).
+- Swapped the announcement date HTML wrapper from a `<strong>` tag to a `<p>` tag.
 - Tweaked styles in the plugin for better 'out of the box' appearance.
 - Tweaked settings page, add-ons list.
+- Updates to the readme.txt file.

 = 1.3.2 - October 31st, 2016 =
 - Added new hooks to the options page.